GustavoLeonhard/Pi_Consulting/README.md

 ## Star Wars

-Star Wars FastAPI application.
+This project provides a Star Wars-themed FastAPI application.

 **Installation**

-You can choose one of the following installation methods:
+Choose one of the following installation methods:

 **Docker**